Meal plan for June 23rd – 29th

 This week has been absolutely gorgeous weather-wise, and my garden is really coming along.
 Sadly, after three years, the birds are finally realizing we have blueberries, and I find every almost ripe one beak-picked by the time it would be ripe enough for human consumption.
 Due to the layout of the garden, bird netting won’t really work, so I’m going to have to figure something else out.
 Either, let it go (let it go), or train a bird of prey to scare off other birds, without developing a taste for blueberries.
 I think I would be a decent falconer.

 A big shout out to my parent’s, as today is their FORTIETH wedding anniversary.
 Holy crap on a cracker, that is a long time to be married.
-Troy and I are blessed to both come from parental stock that have very long (and happy) marriages.
-Now it’s not always butterflies and rainbows of course, but both set of our parents have shown us the work and commitment that goes in to marriage.
+Troy and I are blessed to both come from parental stock that has very long (and happy) marriages.
+Now it’s not always butterflies and rainbows of course, but both set of our parents have shown us the work and commitment that goes into marriage.
 Happy anniversary Mom and Dad!

 Meal plan time!
 Reminder, I only plan dinners.
 My breakfast of choice is homemade Greek yogurt with tons of cut up fresh fruit (or fruit I froze in the summer), and a homemade granola bar crumbled on top.
 It’s delicious and keeps me completely full and satisfied until lunch.
 Lunches are always leftovers.
 We rarely eat dessert during the week, and our dinner drink of choice is water kefir soda.